 1. Count Your Money Too Often and You Might Lose Some

 My older daughter has a piggy bank and she loves to take her money out and count it.
-In fact, when I told her know the other week she said she wanted to count it “to make sure it was all there.”
+In fact, when I told her no the other week she said she wanted to count it “to make sure it was all there.”

 I can’t tell you how many pennies and other coins that I find around the house because of this.
 She’ll take it out, count it, put it back in, dump it all out again, count it some more, play with it, roll it around the floor, put it back in her piggy bank, leave and go do something else, etc. The pattern is that there is no pattern.
 She doesn’t take care of it even though it seems like she might be managing it, and it ends up everywhere.